35 Gimme Shelter

 It was always essential to make double sure the targeted property was empty and the coast was clear.

 I attended the court hearing of two paddywhacks charged with aggravated break and enter.
 They had been nabbed dead to rights trying to climb into a vacant house.
-Once in, they would have been home and dry, able to argue that a window had been left on the latch, protected by law.
+Once in, they would have been home and dry, able to argue that a window had been left on the latch.
+With no sign of forcible entry they were protected by law.
 Unfortunately they were without a lookout.

 ‘Give me a hand, Mick’, called O’Reilly to his mate on the ground below.